MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-azure-storage.md

 ms.date: 08/22/2024
 ---

-# Collect your Apache Spark applications logs and metrics using Azure storage account
+# Collect your Apache Spark applications logs and metrics using Azure storage account (preview)

 The Fabric Apache Spark diagnostic emitter extension is a library that enables Apache Spark applications to emit logs, event logs, and metrics to multiple destinations, including Azure Log Analytics, Azure Storage, and Azure Event Hubs.